 Flood proofing – any combination of structural and non-structural additions, changes, or adjustments to Structures which reduce or eliminate Flood damage to real estate or improved real property, water and sanitary facilities, Structures and their contents.

 Floodway, Regulatory, in Town of Richmond – the Channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the Base Flood without cumulatively increasing the water surface elevation more than one foot at any point.

+Footprint of a structure - the “footprint of a structure” in the Flood Hazard Overlay District shall be considered the area where the structure is in contact with or directly above the ground, as measured in square feet.

 Historic Structure – any Structure that is: (a) listed individually in the National Register of Historic Places